 Data Communication in Underground Hard Rock Mining

 In underground hard rock mining, data communication infrastructure has often been implemented in an adhoc way as data requirements grew, resulting in disparate and legacy data networks that are difficult to manage and maintain.
 Over the last decade or two MST identified the general industry trends in IP based networks and developed solutions for underground mines to realize the benefits of this convergence of technologies.

-The result is our Wi-Fi based IMPACT Network and associated applications to provide a reliable, mobile and high bandwidth data communications structure that withstands the hostile underground environment.
+The result is our Wi-Fi based IMPACT Network and associated smart software solutions provide a reliable, mobile and high bandwidth data communications structure that withstands the hostile underground environment.

 MST’s WLAN data network solutions are based on rugged fibre optic, wired and wireless IP networks.
 We offer unique power and fibre distribution concepts, and system architectures to meet the specific requirements of underground hard rock mining to reduce the total cost of ownership of underground IT infrastructure.

 MST’s IMPACT mine communication system is a high bandwidth, network to support the large data requirements of modern nines, in a single IEEE 802.11 compliant backbone.
 This open connectivity allows data hungry applications such as video, RFID Tracking, remote control, mine automation systems and underground Fleet Management Systems (FMS) to be supported by a single network.

 Our design focus on the ability of our infrastructure to be quickly and simply deployed and maintained by non-expert personnel is what our customers most appreciate.
 Our systems are particularly well recognised for their ability to automatically self-configure new installations or replacement equipment.